 A WORD ABOUT PRINTING THE WORKSHEET

-If you need help printing CLICK HERE to visit my how-to-print page for some suggestions.
-There are updated links below that may print better.
+If you need help printing, CLICK HERE to visit my how-to-print page for some suggestions.
+There is an updated link below that may print better.

 ART SUPPLY LIST